avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `Balance` must be >= the greater of 5 $AVAX or two weeks of the current fee

-    This prevents Subnet Validators from being added with too low of an initial balance where they become immediately delinquent based on the continous fee mechanism defined below.
+    This prevents Subnet Validators from being added with too low of an initial balance where they become immediately delinquent based on the continuous fee mechanism defined below.
 A Subnet Validator can leave at any time before the initial $AVAX is consumed and claim the remaining balance to the `ChangeOwner` defined in the transaction.

 - `Signer` must correspond to the `blsPublicKey` defined in the warp message